- Search The Registry

 Carruthers grew up in Chicago and attended the University of Illinois, where he received a B.S.
 (1961) in aeronautical engineering, an M.S.
-(1962) in nuclear engineering and a PhD.
+(1962) in nuclear engineering, and a Ph.D.
 (1964) in aeronautical and astronomical engineering.
-After graduation, Dr. Carruthers joined the rocket astronomy group at the Naval Research Laboratory (NRL) in Washington where his work focused on ultraviolet observations of the Earth's upper atmosphere and of astronomical phenomena.
+After graduation, Dr. Carruthers joined the rocket astronomy group at the Naval Research Laboratory (NRL) in Washington, where his work focused on ultraviolet observations of the Earth's upper atmosphere and astronomical phenomena.

 Dr. Carruthers is an astrophysicist of international renown.
-He was the principal inventor of the first moon-based observatory, the Far Ultraviolet Camera/Spectrograph a combination spectograph and camera, with an electron intensifier—used for the Apollo 16 mission to the moon in 1972.
+He was the principal inventor of the first moon-based observatory, the Far Ultraviolet Camera/Spectrograph, a combination of spectrograph and camera, with an electron intensifier—used for the Apollo 16 mission to the moon in 1972.

-A physicist and an inventor, Dr. Carruthers has been principal investigator for a number of NASA projects.
-In addition to developing space telescopes, Dr. Carruthers' impressive accomplishments include a rocket experiment which resulted in the first detection of molecular hydrogen in space; developing a rocket instrument to capture an ultraviolet image of Halley's Comet; and capturing an image of a Leonid shower meteor entering the Earth's atmosphere.
+A physicist and an inventor, Dr. Carruthers has been the principal investigator for several NASA projects.
+In addition to developing space telescopes, Dr. Carruthers' impressive accomplishments include a rocket experiment that resulted in the first detection of molecular hydrogen in space, developing a rocket instrument to capture an ultraviolet image of Halley's Comet; and capturing an image of a Leonid shower meteor entering the Earth's atmosphere.

-After nearly 40 years, Dr. Carruthers, a pioneer in the use of ultraviolet spectroscopy to study the universe, continues to be at the forefront of astrophysics research.
+After nearly 40 years, Dr. Carruthers, a pioneer in using ultraviolet spectroscopy to study the universe, continues to be at the forefront of astrophysics research.

-He was a member of the American Astronomical Society, the American Geophysical Union, AIAA, AAAS, and the National Technical Association, and has been chair of the Editing and Review Committee and editor, Journal of the National Technical Association, from 1983 to present.
+He was a member of the American Astronomical Society, the American Geophysical Union, AIAA, AAAS, and the National Technical Association.
+He has been chair of the Editing and Review Committee and editor, Journal of the National Technical Association from 1983 to the present.

 Dr. Carruthers held the position of Rocket Astronomy Research Physicist from 1964 to 1982.
 He was head of the Ultraviolet Measurements Branch of the Naval Research Laboratory.
-An inventor, George Carruthers was instrumental in the design of lunar surface ultraviolet cameras.
-Dr. Carruthers research focused on research in experimental investigations of atomic nitrogen recombination.
+An inventor, George Carruthers, was instrumental in the design of lunar surface ultraviolet cameras.
+Dr. Carruthers's research focused on research in experimental investigations of atomic nitrogen recombination.